blocknotes/database_recorder/README.md

 # Database Recorder

-Record database queries, for testing and development purposes only.
+Record database queries for testing and development purposes only.
-Support for PostgreSQL + RSpec at the moment.
-Store data on files or Redis.
+Support for PostgreSQL + RSpec at the moment, storing logs data on files or Redis.

 > This project is in Alpha stage, so not fully reliable and major changes could happen